Department of Molecular Microbiology and Immunology

 Master of Science Degree in Biotechnology

-The Master of Science degree in Biotechnology offers opportunities for rigorous, advanced study and research in biotechnology, in order to prepare students for employment and research in this rapidly advancing and expanding field.
-A broad common base of knowledge for biotechnology is provided in the Master’s degree by a comprehensive core curriculum that includes key areas in biochemistry, cell and molecular biology, and immunology.
-All students receive practical training through the completion of at least two laboratory courses.
+The Master of Science degree in Biotechnology offers opportunities for rigorous, advanced study and research in biotechnology in order to prepare students for employment and research in this rapidly advancing and expanding field.
+A broad common base of knowledge for biotechnology is provided in the master’s degree by a comprehensive core curriculum that includes key areas in biochemistry, cell and molecular biology, microbiology, and immunology.
+All students receive practical training by completing at least two laboratory courses.
 Additional coursework is selected from a list of approved lecture-based and laboratory courses and can include up to 9 hours of biomedical engineering lectures or 12 hours on aspects of management of biotechnology.
-The opportunity to gain research experience or develop further technical expertise is also possible through an internship in a biotechnology-based company or by producing a Master’s thesis.
+The opportunity to gain research experience or develop further technical expertise is also possible through an internship in a biotechnology-based company or by producing a master’s thesis.

 Program Admission Requirements